hahaharry10/understanding-llvm-IR/1. Minimal C Code/minimal-c-code.md

 ```
 - `call`: Transfer control flow to specified function.
 - `i32`: Function return type.
 - `(ptr, ...)`: Specifies argument signature (in this case, first argument is a pointer, and there can be various proceeding arguments).
-This signature is added to help type checking and improve readability of the call.
+This signature is added to help type checking and improve readability of the call and is not necessary for operation.
 - `@printf`: Function being called is global variable `printf`.
 - `(ptr noundef @.str)`: Only argument is the non-udefined global string constant `@.str`.